 • First weekend features the Saturday night, Sunday of Choirs and the Gran Cabalgata (Magna Parade); Monday is the traditional Choirs day — outlined on the city’s event page.

-• The exact timetable publishes annually — check the official Programme nearer the date.
+• The exact timetable publishes annually — check the official Program nearer the date.

 LOCATION

-• Cádiz historic centre and seafront; hotspots include Barrio de la Viña and Plaza de San Antonio — see the municipal Carnival route.
+• Cádiz historic center and seafront; hotspots include Barrio de la Viña and Plaza de San Antonio — see the municipal Carnival route.

 • Central reference point: Plaza de San Antonio — Open in Google Maps · city tourism overview: Carnival in Cádiz.